INTRODUCTION

 Yesterday, No. 369 sat beside Meredith for a long time, examining him as intently as if he were solving a puzzle.

 - "So this is the king?" asked the Nameless One, addressing me, - "the same king who could take a pen and write: 'No. 369 is appointed governor of Heliopolis' or 'No. 369 complains of the count's dignity' and I would be made governor, count, or whatever he pleases.
-But he could take the same pen and write: 'take No. 369 to the rock where the executions are held, and throw him headfirst from a height of 500 feet.'
+But he could take the same pen and write: 'take No. 369 to the rock where the executions are conducted, and throw him headfirst from a height of 500 feet.'
 Could you do all this?"

 - "I could," the king replied, smiling.